Extended tour Chiapas + Oaxaca

 Set in the highlands of Chiapas, San Cristóbal is surrounded by very well conserved pine forest area.
 Target birds include the amazing Pink-headed Warbler, Unicolored Jay, Black-throated Jay, Rufous-browed Wren, Blue-throated Motmot, and several hummingbirds like the Wine-throated Hummingbird, Garnet-throated Hummingbird, Amethyst-throated Mountain-gem.

-⏾ Second night at Tuxtla
+⏾ Second night in Tuxtla

 Day 2: Sumidero Canyon